IFC One Saigon

-International Finance Centre One Saigon or International Financial Centre One Saigon, officially abbreviated as IFC One Saigon, formerly Saigon M&C Tower and Saigon One Tower, is a 41-storey high-rise building currently under construction at 34A Tôn Đức Thắng Boulevard, Ho Chi Minh City, Vietnam.
+IFC One Saigon (Note: IFC stands for International Financial Center or some alternative writing of it), formerly Saigon M&C Tower then Saigon One Tower, is a 41-storey high-rise building currently under construction at 34A Tôn Đức Thắng Boulevard, District 1, Ho Chi Minh City, Vietnam.
 The project is funded by Saigon M&C and Dong A Bank, with a budget of approximately $228 million USD.

+As of 2026, IFC One Saigon is the fifth-tallest building in Ho Chi Minh City and the ninth-tallest in the country.
+Yet, it is believed to be surpassed by the under construction One Central Saigon soon as the project is being evaluated for rapid construction.